Shining light on complex matter

 I study these materials at their fundamental length- and time-scales using a variety of experimental and theoretical tools, including optical spectroscopy, electron and X-ray scattering, and first-principles calculations.

-The emergence of magnetism in quantum materials creates a platform to realize spin-based phenomena with applications in spintronics, magnetic memory, and quantum information science.
+The emergence of magnetism in topological materials creates a platform to realize spin-based phenomena with applications in spintronics, magnetic memory, and quantum information science.
 A key to unlocking new functionalities in these materials is the identification of enhanced coupling routes between spins and other microscopic degrees of freedom.
-Bringing together insights from magneto-Raman spectroscopy, optical pump-probe experiments, and MeV ultrafast electron diffraction measurements at the SLAC National Accelerator Laboratory, we discover a sub-picosecond coherent magnetophononic coupling in the layered magnetic topological insulator, MnBi2Te4, enabling magnetization modulation speeds orders of magnitude greater than traditional techniques.
+Bringing together insights from magneto-Raman spectroscopy and optical pump-probe experiments, we discover that phonons can act as a ‘knob’ to control interlayer exchange interaction in the antiferromagnetic topological insulator MnBi2Te4.

 Linear and nonlinear optical probe of the ferroelectric-like phase transition in a polar metal, LiOsO3.

 H. Padmanabhan, Y. Park, D. Puggioni, Y. Yuan, Y. Cao, L. Gasparov, Y. Shi, J. Chakhalian, J. M. Rondinelli, V. Gopalan.
 Applied Physics Letters 2018.

 Hybrid Improper Ferroelectricity in (Sr,Ca)3Sn2O7 and Beyond: Universal Relationship between Ferroelectric Transition Temperature and Tolerance Factor in n = 2 Ruddlesden–Popper Phases.